DigitalPublishingToolkit/TOD29GOODDATA/md/07chapter4.md

 channel data for real-time decision-making in water management.
 Interviewees 3 and 4 have an exhaustive knowledge of Syrian Archive.
-In charge of an index that ranks countries by their frailty, Interviewee 5 --not a data activist--- has been included here for contrast, as in the case of Interviewee 2.
+In charge of an index that ranks countries by their frailty, Interviewee 5
+- not a data activist - has been included here for contrast, as in the case of Interviewee 2.
 Although their data methods and approaches vary, their tenets do not differ so much.